About the Holiday

 On that day when “Serena stood in Arthur Ashe Stadium and kissed the trophy,” her fans, sisters, and parents cheered.
 How had that day come about?
 It started thirteen years earlier when Serena, then four years old, joined her older sisters on the tennis court where their dad coached them.
 As he showed Serena how to swing, her sisters celebrated when she hit one and ran after the ones she didn’t.
 Mostly, the equipment they used was old and donated.
 Sometimes the balls had even lost their bounce, but “their father explained that it was good practice for Wimbledon—a Grand Slam tournament where the balls bounced lower because the tennis court was made of grass.”

 When they weren’t on a real tennis court, the girls played a pretend game of tennis on the sidewalk.
 Serena loved when she won these games “because, well, Serena loved being the star.”
-As they grew, their father never allowed them “to use the word can’t.”
+As they grew older, their father never allowed them “to use the word can’t.”
 Their mom told them, “‘Whatever you become, you become in your head first.’
 So the girls dreamed of what they could become.”
 While the other sisters became a nurse, a lawyer, and a singer, Venus and Serena became top tennis players.

 Venus was taking the tennis world by storm with her hard hitting, speed, and 100-miles-per-hour serve.
 Serena wanted to play in tournaments too, but her father said she wasn’t ready.
 But one day, Serena noticed an application for a tournament Venus was playing in.
 Serena filled it out and sent it in.
 At the tournament, Serena snuck off to play on one court while her parents watched Venus on another.
 Serena ran her opponent ragged and won the match.